ewe2/mdate-rust/README.md

-# mdate-rust
+# Mdate-rust

-eventually, a refactor/rewrite into rust
+Eventually, a refactor/rewrite into Rust.